A lot or a little?

 Is it any good?

 Like the Amazon archers themselves, this movie hits it targets more often than not, despite the familiarly basic TV-level animation.
-While a Wonder Woman blockbuster lingered on Hollywood's drawing-boards, this engaging, action-crammed cartoon feature reached the home-video marketplace first.
+While a Wonder Woman blockbuster lingered on Hollywood's drawing-boards, this engaging, action-crammed animated feature reached the streaming marketplace first.
 Some sequences, like a jet dogfight, are truly kinetic and exciting, and the script puts modern wit, battle-of-the-sexes dialogue, and feminism into a lively cauldron with the ancient Greek myth -- well, DC Comics' selective notion of it anyway.

 Setting Wonder Woman against a basically all-powerful god is bit of a stretch, even by the wobbly logic of superhero antics, and Aries is a one-dimensional baddie.
 But chauvinist Steve gets a zinger with his line that a nice-guy god would probably never even have a girlfriend, as Aries does.
 A sub-theme proposes that the self-reliant Amazon women go wrong by aspiring to remain chaste and aloof from romantic love; interestingly, the novelization (but not the movie) of Star Wars: Revenge of the Sith claims the Jedi Knights make the same mistake.